mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 />
 ```

 Since I don't have a total control over the form `label`.
-How am I supposed to add an additional props?
+How am I supposed to add additional props?

-Let's analyze the rn-placeholder API showed above for a real world example.
-Looking at its API with a fresh eye, I have multiple questions coming to mind:
+Getting back to the rn-placeholder story, let's analyze its API with a fresh eye.
+As a consumer of the API, I have multiple questions coming to mind:

 - What does the `size` refer to?
 The square?
 The line?
 The whole thing?
-- `lineNumber` is `4` and the components exposes `lastLineWidth` and `firstLineWidth`.
+- `lineNumber` is `4` and the component exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?
 - `animate` looks hardcoded, how can I customize? should I upgrade the library every time a new animation comes out?

 - I think `position` refers to the squares, or maybe the lines?
 I don't know

-These are all valid questions, some are simple and can be answered in a github issue, but some other needs attention and probably modifications of the code and a new release with adjustments.
+These are all pertinent questions.
+Some are simple enough to get answered in a github issue, but some other needs attention and potentially modifications of the codebase and so, a new release.

 ### From a maintainer perspective